Britannia Airways Flight 226A

-Britannia Airways Flight 226A was an international passenger flight from Cardiff, Wales to Girona, Spain, operated by charter airliner Britannia Airways.
+Britannia Airways Flight 226A was an international passenger flight from Cardiff, Wales to Girona, Spain, operated by charter airline Britannia Airways.
 On 14 September 1999, the Boeing 757-204 aircraft suffered a crash landing and broke apart during a thunderstorm in Girona-Costa Brava Airport.
 Of the 236 passengers and nine crew on board, two were seriously injured and 41 sustained minor injuries.
 One of the passengers who had apparently sustained only minor injuries died five days later of unsuspected internal injuries.
 The aircraft involved in the crash, Boeing 757-204 registration G-BYAG, was damaged beyond economical repair and scrapped.

 The body that was responsible for the investigation of the crash, the Civil Aviation Accident and Incident Investigation Commission (CIAIAC), concluded that the crash had been caused by destabilized approach, loss of external reference and loss of automatic height callouts while landing in Girona.
 The aircraft entered a high rate of descent with a nose down attitude, creating an impact that was violent enough to dislodge the nose landing gear to the back and caused it to crash onto the aircraft's main electrical unit, resulting in an electrical failure that disabled all deceleration systems and in a sudden production of unwanted forward thrust.
 The aircraft was unable to stop and eventually veered off the runway.

+Background

 Aircraft

-The aircraft was a Boeing 757-204 with a registration of G-BYAG.
-It was manufactured in 1992 with a manufacturer serial number of 26965 and was delivered to Britannia Airways in 1993.
+The aircraft involved was a Boeing 757-204 registered as G-BYAG.
+It was manufactured by Boeing Commercial Airplanes in 1992 with a manufacturer serial number of 26965 and was delivered to Britannia Airways in 1993.
 Two Rolls-Royce turbofan engines were installed on the aircraft.
 It was configured with 235 passenger seats, most being triple seat units.
-The aircraft had accumulated a total airframe hours of 26,429 hours or 9,816 cycles.
+The aircraft had accumulated a total airframe hours of 26,429 hours in 9,816 cycles.

 The nose landing gear support structure was attached to the wheel well.
 At the aft of the wheel well was a structure that was referred as the "doghouse".
 The structure was a robust, rectangular shape which made up the aircraft's wheel well.
 Located directly behind the doghouse was the main equipment centre (MEC), which housed the aircraft's electrical power control and electronic units.
 The unit powered many essential units of the aircraft, including the autobrake, antiskid, spoilers, and the flight recorders.

 The thrust of the engines, including the amount of thrust and the type of thrust, was controlled by the pilots through cables that ran under the fuselage.
 The cables were controlled with tensioned pulley system.
 Depending on the type of rotation, the pulley system would provide either forward thrust or reverse thrust to the engines.
 The two cables, consisted of cable A and cable B, would eventually go through the designated powerplant control units, one on each side of the aircraft.
 If the A cable was pulled by the pulley then the forward thrust would increase.
 Pulling the B cable would increase the reverse thrust.